willow2901/AI-Voice-Translator/README.md

 A real-time voice translation system that converts spoken Spanish into English **while preserving the original speaker’s voice**.
 This project explores how AI models can be combined to perform **speech-to-text**, **translation**, and **voice cloning** in a seamless pipeline.

-The goal is to build a fast and user-friendly tool that helps content creators reach audiences beyond their native language, without losing the original voice or feel of their message.

 ---